-It would be very helpful if you could begin keeping a headache calendar.
-Take note of the length and severity of the headache, and what may have caused it.
+It would be very helpful if you could begin keeping a headache diary.
+Take note of the length and severity of the headache, other symptoms, and what may have triggered it.

 Generally speaking, most of the treatment we talk about on this website is viable for child migraines as well.
 The first things that you'll want to look at are lifestyle adjustments and other non-drug treatment, such as biofeedback.

-A recent study was done with Imitrex and children which had hopeful results.
+A 2004 study was done with Imitrex nasal spray and children had hopeful results.
 Read the article here.

-If you're giving your child painkillers more than twice per week, talk to your doctor and look at other options.
+If you're giving your child "painkillers" or migraine drugs more than twice per week, talk to your doctor and look at other options.
 Remember, when it comes to headache treatment, the keywords are patience and consistence.
 It takes time.
 Start with low dosages and take it from there.

 Learn more about pediatric migraine medication here.

 There's lots of good news!
 First, there are many treatments that are very effective with children.
 Don't give up!
 Second, the headache may go away completely by the time your child reaches adulthood.
 Child migraines may not all be lifetime migraines.

 It's good for your child and for you to remember that thousands of people live very productive lives with migraine.
 I know, I know, you've heard it all before and you're not impressed!
 But your child may be interested to hear that Benjamin Franklin, Lewis Carroll and Julius Caesar were all migraine sufferers!
 Sometimes pain itself can spur us on to greater heights, depending on how we deal with it.